 A headstone is a deeply personal and important tribute that celebrates a life lived.
-It plays an essential role in the remembrance of those who have passed, serving as a lasting representation of a loved one.
+It plays an essential role in the remembrance of those who have passed and serves as a lasting representation of your loved one.

-The headstone design process is tremendously rewarding, but can feel overwhelming at first.
-Along with selecting the memorial’s size, material and style, there are several personalization options to consider, such as the design, inscriptions, symbols and images to be set in stone.
+The headstone design process is tremendously rewarding, but can seem overwhelming at first.
+Along with selecting the memorial’s size, material and style, there are several personalization options to consider including which design method your family prefers—headstone engraving or headstone etching.

-When a granite memorial requires a more detailed image, etching is the preferred method.
-While engraving makes a deeper v-cut shape, only hand etching produces a high contrast marking on the surface of the material.
+When a granite memorial requires a more detailed image, headstone etching is the preferred method.
+While headstone engraving makes a deeper v-cut shape, only hand etching produces a high contrast marking on the surface of the material.
 Thus, it can create fine, detailed designs.

-There are two methods—hand and laser etching—available to etch highly detailed designs in stone.
+There are two methods that can be used to etch highly detailed designs in stone—hand etching and laser etching.

 Hand etching is a unique and difficult skill that adds incredible character and customization to a memorial.
 Talented hand etchers can take a scenic picture or even multiple images of a person and create a one-of-a-kind image.

-Using a diamond tipped engraving tool, the image is etched into the granite one dot at a time, creating more depth and contrast in the headstone.
-This type of etching is deeper than a laser etching and is best used on black granite.
+Using a diamond-tipped etching tool, the image is drawn into the granite one dot at a time, creating more depth and contrast in the headstone.
+This type of headstone etching is deeper than laser etching and is best used on black granite.

-For example, the portrait on the memorial above was hand etched.
-It may have been created from three separate photos and etched into one.
-Not only is a hand etching an impressive precision skill, it is a true art that requires creativity that a machine cannot yet create on its own.
+Not only is hand etching a precise skill, but it is also a true art that requires creativity a machine cannot yet create on its own.

 Laser etching enables artists to produce accurate and detailed recreations of original designs and photographs in stone.
 This process uses a computerized laser that burns the surface of the stone.

-Laser etching is a less expensive alternative to a hand etching, and is especially effective if the a family is able to provide a clear photo.
+Laser etching is a less expensive alternative to hand etching, and is especially effective when a family is able to provide a clear photo.

-The downside to laser etching is that it does not offer the artistic difference of hand etching.
-Also, laser etching does not provide the same depth that creates contrast for the lettering and designs.
+However, laser etching does not involve the same level of artistic creativity that hand etching requires.
+It does not provide the same depth of hand etching that creates contrast for lettering and designs.